Pentaho configuration

 **Pentaho Report Designer (PRD)**

-The Pentaho Report Designer (PRD) stores passwords in the JNDI connection default.properties file.
-For setup details, see Define JNDI connections for Report Designer and Metadata Editor.
+The Pentaho Report Designer (PRD) stores passwords in the JNDI connection `default.properties` file.
+For setup details, see [Define JNDI connections for Report Designer and Metadata Editor](https://docs.pentaho.com/install/legacy-redirects/define-data-connections-redirects/define-jndi-connections-for-report-designer-and-metadata-editor).

 1. Stop the server.